Michal7337/AdvancedMining/README.md

 ## API For Developers

 The plugin has an api that allows developers to customize the plugin's behavior.
-To use it for now you have to add the plugin jar as a dependency (maybie I'll make a repository at some point).
+To use it for now you have to add the plugin jar as a dependency (maybe I'll make a repository at some point).
 I tried to document the plugin somewhat to make it understandable.
 ### The Main Things
 The main things you will be interacting with are the **CustomBlock** class and the **BlockDrops** class.<br>
-The CustomBlock class represents a Custom Block and all of it's properties.
+The CustomBlock class represents a Custom Block and all of its properties.
 It has methods to place and retrieve placed blocks and do some other things.
 To have a block work you need to either put it in the `CustomBlock.loadedBlocks()` map or use an Event.<br>
-The BlockDrops class represents a Block Drops object and all of it's properties.
+The BlockDrops class represents a Block Drops object and all of its properties.
 Among other things it has a method to roll the drops it contains.
 To have a block drop work you need to either put it in the `BlockDrops.loadedDrops()` map or use an Event.<br>

 There also is the `BlockDataStorage` class which is used to store data about blocks in the Chunk's `PersistentDataContainer`.
 You can use the `getDataContainer(Block)` method to get a `PersistentDataContainer` linked to the block.
 Note that changes to that container aren't saved, you must use `setDataContainer()` to save the changes.
 There is a utility method to edit the container: `editDataContainer()` which takes a lambda.
 This class is useful and unrelated to this specific plugin, so you may copy and use it in your own projects, which need to store data in Blocks.